kyma-project/kyma/components/function-controller/design/internal_registry_garbage_collection.md

 ## Proposal
-The Docker registry already has a garbage collection mechanism https://docs.docker.com/registry/garbage-collection/ .
+The Docker registry already has a [garbage collection mechanism](https://docs.docker.com/registry/garbage-collection/).
 However, it's not very flexible.
 It's only possible to delete blobs that are not referenced by any manifests.

 To utilize this, we need to implement custom logic that will periodically run and:
 - Identify existing functions running on the cluster.